ionic-team/stencil-playwright/README.md

    });
    ```

-   The `createConfig()` is a utility that will create a default Playwright configuration based on your project's Stencil config.
+   The `createConfig()` function is a utility that will create a default Playwright configuration based on your project's Stencil config.
 Read
    more about how to use this utility in the [API section](#createconfigoverrides-playwrighttestconfig-promiseplaywrighttestconfig).

    > [!NOTE]